A guide to making a mobile app on Mac: how to create an app for iPhone & Android with Setapp

 Originality isn’t necessarily the be-all and end-all of a great app, as long as you’re putting your own unique spin on something rather than cloning it outright, but knowing how to make an app is never going to be a useful skill for you if you proceed with an app that you can’t imagine anyone else using.

 Maybe you’re the type of person who can organize all of their thoughts in a sterile Word document or Excel spreadsheet.
-Or maybe you’re more like the average person, who associates creativity and innovation with the visual medium.
+Or maybe you rather associate creativity and innovation with the visual medium.

-iThoughtsX, on the other hand, is a better fit for brainstorming projects because it’s so colorful and places more emphasis on planning and goal-setting.
+iThoughtsX is the best for brainstorming projects because it’s so colorful and places more emphasis on planning and goal-setting.
 If you really want to use it for assigning tasks, it does offer a task management format that’s a little more straightlaced too.

 Choosing how to design an app is key and, in a world dominated by flat design and minimalist app icon designs, picking the right color is a big part of that!
 Like that paint sampling machine at your local hardware store, Sip allows you to upload or scan images with shades to find their component colors: